bob1de/btrfs-backup/README.rst

 This will create a read-only snapshot of ``/home`` in ``/home/snapshot/YYMMDD-HHMMSS``, and then send it to ``/backup/YYMMDD-HHMMSS``.
-On future runs, it will take a new read-only snapshot and send the difference between the previous snapshot (tracked with the symbolic link ``.latest``) and the new one.
+On future runs, it will take a new read-only snapshot and send the difference between the previous snapshot and the new one.

-**Note: Both source and destination filesystems need to be btrfs volumes.**
+**Note: Both source and destination need to be on btrfs filesystems.

-For the backup to be sensible, they shouldn't be the same filesystem.
+Additionally, the source has to be either the root or any other subvolume, but not just an ordinary directory because snapshots can only be created of subvolumes.**

+For the backup to be sensible, source and destination shouldn't be the same filesystem.
 Otherwise you could just snapshot and save the hassle.

-You can backup multiple volumes to multiple subfolders or subvolumes on the destination.
+You can backup multiple subvolumes to multiple subfolders or subvolumes on the destination.
 For example, you might want to backup both ``/`` and ``/home``.
 The main caveat is you'll want to put the backups in separate folders on the destination drive to avoid confusion.